rishiraj824/jackal/_posts/2017-07-23-Implementing-Text-To-Speech-For-Chrome.md

 ---
 titile: Implementing Text to Speech for Chrome.
+desc: See how you can add Text to Speech support in your app.
 ---

 [SUSI Web Chat](http://chat.susi.ai) now gives voice replies while chatting with it similar to [SUSI Android](http://github.com/fossasia/susi_android) and [SUSI iOS](http://github.com/fossasia/susi_iOS) clients.
 To test the Voice Output on Chrome,